Pedrojok01/PackMyNFT/README.md

 2. **Navigate to the Repositories**

-There are two repositories, one for the frontend and one for the smart-contracts (foundry).
-Unless if you want to deploy your own contracts, you will only need to install the frontend dependencies.
+There are two repositories, one for the frontend and one for the smart contracts (foundry).
+Unless you want to deploy your own contracts, you will only need to install the frontend dependencies.

 Report to the readme files of each repository for more information about the installation process.

 ### Contributing

-Contributions to PackMyNFT are always welcome, whether it be improvements to the documentation or new functionality or bug fixes.
+Contributions to PackMyNFT are always welcome, whether it be improvements to the documentation, new functionality, or bug fixes.
 Feel free to fork the project and create a pull request.

 ### License